Human After All: Critical reception

-In a positive review, Matthew Weiner of Stylus Magazine stated, "it's the same story, track after track, willfully mistaking alternation for variation, intensification for development and dynamics.
-In other words, a shining example of pop songcraft in the 21st century".
+In a positive review, Matthew Weiner of Stylus Magazine wrote: "It's the same story, track after track, willfully mistaking alternation for variation, intensification for development and dynamics.
+In other words, a shining example of pop songcraft in the 21st century."
 Mojo magazine said that it "strips out the most flamboyant frills to create a more incisive sound".
 Human After All was nominated for the 2006 Grammy Award for Best Electronic/Dance Album, but lost to the Chemical Brothers album Push the Button.